magento/merchdocs/src/system/template-path-hints.md

 1. Expand ![Expansion selector]({% link images/images/btn-expand.png %}) the **Debug** section and do the following:

-     -  To activate template path hints for the Admin, set **Enabled Template Path Hints for Admin** to `Yes`.
     ![Advanced configuration - debug]({% link images/images/config-advanced-developer-debug.png %}){: .zoom}
     [_Debug_]({% link configuration/advanced/developer.md %})

     - To activate template path hints for the store, set **Enabled Template Path Hints for Storefront** to `Yes`.

     - To enable template path hints for the store with only passing params in url, set **Enable Hints for Storefront with URL Parameter** to `Yes`.

     - To set value for the url param. default value is `magento`.

     - To activate template path hints for the Admin, set **Enabled Template Path Hints for Admin** to `Yes`.